What do you do with a pile of old bricks and a big empty space in the backyard?

 My bed took three bags of soil, but since your bed will likely vary in size and shape, just take a rough measurement of depth and diameter and figure out how many cubic feed you'll want.
 I like the EBS Top Soil Plus blend, and I get it from Everygreen Nursery here in San Leandro.
 I Love Evergreen!
 The only problem is that it's too much fun!
 I generally spend an hour looking at everything (including saying hi to their beautiful koi) before getting down to business and finding what I need, which today was a heap of baby greens and some seeds.

 Sorry the pic is so yellow!
-My camera
+My camera seems to be losing it's white balance. |

 I seeded around all of that with edible viola, lemon basil and Grand Rapids leaf lettuce, all from Lilly Miller.
 Hopefully, they'll grow in and become the 'second crop'.
 I say hopefully because our backyard is rather wildlife friendly, and seeds and seedlings alike are tasty goods to our wild friends.
 Which brings me to my final step.